gflorez97/dataProcesses2019/docs/index.md

 In the next subsections, we present the algorithms we have used for this machine learning procedure.

-#### K-nearest neighbors
+#### K-Nearest Neighbors

 The K-nearest neighbors algorithm is one of the most used machine learning techniques for classification.
-The parameter to be optimized is k, the number of neighbors (nearest from the data to predict) selected in order to try to estimate the class of the data.
+The parameter to optimize is `k`, as the name of the algorithm implies.
+It defines the number of nearest neighbors (to the data to predict) to be selected in order to try estimating the class of the data.

-#### Decision tree
+#### Decision Tree

-The idea now was to apply a decision tree algorithm to be able to visually get a glance at how this algorithm discriminate between the best players and the rest.
-In the result section we present a visualization of that tree, and try to interpret it, along with the prediction results.
+The idea now is to apply a decision tree algorithm to visually appreciate how this algorithm discerns between the best players and the rest.
+In the result section we present a visualization of that tree and interpret it along with the prediction results.

 #### Random forest